-For news on The Aleppo Project visit the media section of their website here.
+For news about The Aleppo Project in the media visit the media section of their website here.

 The Aleppo Project Papers

 Aleppo Project reports focus on the past, present and possible futures of the city.
 Some examine issues within Syria while others bring lessons from other experiences around the world.
 We welcome your feedback and answers to the questions that these papers may raise.
 We occasionally update papers if we have new information, particularly information that relates directly to the city.
 The Aleppo Project papers come in three formats: a one-page summary, a six-page briefing and full papers that are up to 25-pages long.
 Download the papers by following the links below.

 From Rebel to Regime: Barriers of Return to Aleppo for Internally Displaced People

 by Anna Costa and Michele MacMillan on July 12, 2018

 Syrian Citizens Journalist Narratives: Central to Conflict Documentation

 Education in Aleppo from Division to Reconciliation

 by Yahya Al-Abdullah on March 22, 2018